cloe-lang/cloe/README.md

 ### What languages is Tisp inspired by?

-The following is their list and ideas which come from them.
+The following is their list with ideas and technologies which come from them.

 - Haskell
   - The concept of "Time is Space"